 In subsection 213.03,Revise (a) with the following:

 (a) Hay or Straw Mulching.
 After seeding has been completed or when required for erosion control, hay or straw shall be uniformly applied, at a minimum rate of 2 tons hay or 2.5 tons straw per acre with no bare soil showing, at the rate designated in the Contract or as directed.
-It shall be crimped in to a depth of 2 to 3 inches with a crimper or other approved equipment.
+It shall be crimped to a depth of 2 to 3 inches with a crimper or other approved equipment.
 The Engineer may order hand-crimping on areas where mechanical methods cannot be used.
 The seeded area shall be mulched and crimped, and tackifier applied at a rate in Subsection (c) within four hours after seeding.
 Areas not mulched and crimped within four hours after seeding or before precipitation or damaging winds on site shall be reseeded with the specified seed mix at the Contractor's expense, before mulching and crimping.

 When tackifier is required in the Contract it shall be applied in the following order: (1) mulching, (2) mulch tackifier.